taghad/godis/README.md

 # Godis
-a NoSQL databse that supports HTTP &amp; RESP with Golang.
+NoSQL databse that supports HTTP &amp; RESP with Golang.